 Customer community communication can be carried out using the following platform (online/offline):

-1. Blogging: Corporate blogs serve as an important platform for customers to post their opinions, and for other customers to post their opinion on the products or services discussed related to a business or a brand.
+Corporate blogs serve as an important platform for customers to post their opinions and for other customers to post their opinion on the products or services discussed related to a business or a brand.

-2. Surveys: Surveys have always been the most powerful tool to collect feedback from customers.
-Create and conduct surveys, polls, and questionnaire to collect opinions and also use it as a platform where you can create a dedicated dashboard, to view the overall analytics of the responses received from the customers.
+Surveys have always been the most powerful tool to collect feedback from customers.
+Create and conduct surveys, polls, and questionnaires to collect opinions and use them as a platform where you can create a dedicated dashboard to view the overall analytics of the responses received from the customers.

-3. Email: Send emails to a selected group of customers and ask them for their opinion.
-High end, loyal customers are usually the ones who render the most honest responses.
-Use these responses to make the necessary changes in your products or services.
+Send emails to a selected group of customers and ask them for their opinion.
+High-end, loyal customers are usually the ones who render the most honest responses.
+Use these responses to make the necessary changes to your products or services.

-4. Discussion Groups: Discussion groups or focus groups are one of the most candid ways of understanding what the customers feel.
-Customers can ask questions and discuss issues directly either with the company employees or company representative as well as other customers in the forum organized by categories and topics.
+Discussion or focus groups are one of the most candid ways of understanding customers’ feelings.
+Customers can ask questions and discuss issues directly with the company employees or representatives and other customers in the forum organized by categories and topics.

-5. Social Media Platform: In the last decade or so social media platforms have become an extremely effective platform for customer voice and opinion.
+In the last decade, social media platforms have become extremely effective for customer voice and opinion.
 This platform has democratized the entire outlook of customers voicing their concerns.
-In the online community, members can do the same sort of things, such as posting an update, uploading and sharing files, links and pictures, commenting etc.
+Community members can do the same things in online customer community building, such as posting an update, uploading and sharing files, links, pictures, commenting, etc.

 Learn more: Community survey software

-- What is the fundamental reason for you to build a customer community?
+- What is the fundamental reason for building a customer community?

-It is important for you to understand why are you building a customer community, some of the reasons could be to improve the quality of your products and services, making your brand more visible, increasing customer loyalty etc.
+It is important for you to understand why you are building customer communities.
+Some of the reasons could be to improve the quality of your products and services, make your brand community more visible, increase customer loyalty, etc.

-- How many members do you think you want in your community?
+- How many members do you want in your community?

-Decide whether you want a closed community or a public community, where users can simply add themselves or would they need an invitation from an existing community member?
+Decide whether you want a closed or public community where users can simply add themselves, or would they need an invitation from an existing community member?
 The number of active threads you are expecting at one time and other such requirements.

-- What is the user’s job title in your customer community (both company and role)?
+- What is the user’s job title in your consumer community (both company and role)?

-If the users in your customer community have sufficient product and company knowledge, will you be getting GDPR compliance, will you excluding members from certain countries etc.
+If the users in your consumer community have sufficient product and company knowledge, will you be getting GDPR compliance, will you exclude members from certain countries etc?

 - How much information will they be sharing in a given year?

-The information shared will be in terms of a number of topics, posts, leads, deals etc. So before you start a community makes sure you have answers to these questions.
+The information shared will be in terms of a number of topics, posts, leads, deals, etc. So before you start a community, ensure you have answers to these questions.